lhotse-speech/lhotse/README.md

 Lhotse introduces the notion of audio cuts, designed to ease the training data construction with operations such as mixing, truncation and padding that are performed on-the-fly to minimize the amount of storage required.
-Data augmentation and feature extraction are supported both in pre-computed mode, with highly-compressed feature matrices stored on disk, and on-the-fly mode that computes the transformations upon request.
+Data augmentation and feature extraction are supported both in pre-computed mode, with feature matrices stored on disk (optionally using lilcom-compressed backends for better storage efficiency), and on-the-fly mode that computes the transformations upon request.
 Additionally, Lhotse introduces feature-space cut mixing to make the best of both worlds.

 ![image](https://raw.githubusercontent.com/lhotse-speech/lhotse/master/docs/lhotse-cut-illustration.png)